-Students that receive approval to change their concentration from a macro concentration (CO, MHS, or SPE) to Interpersonal Practice (IP) will be required to change the Macro Practice Skills Laboratory foundation course (SW 512) currently enrolled in prior to the start of the term in which they are enrolled in the course up through the second week of class.
+Students that receive approval to change their concentration from a macro concentration (CO, MHS, or SPE) to Interpersonal Practice (IP) will be required to change the Macro Practice Skills Laboratory foundation course (SW 512) currently enrolled in, to the Interpersonal Practice Skills Laboratory foundation course (SW 511) prior to the start of the term in which they are enrolled in the course up through the second week of class.
 Following the second class a change to the course is not required.
-If students have already completed the lab course under the previous concentration a change is not required nor expected.
+Also if students have already completed the lab course under the previous concentration a change is not required.
+However the content in the skills lab course pertaining to the newly selected IP concentration is important and valuable and an attempt should be made to obtain such content while in the program.
+Students should consult with their academic advisor as to how to achieve this and enrollment in SW 511 is an option that may be considered

-Students that receive approval to change their concentration from Interpersonal Practice (IP) to a macro concentration (CO, MHS, or SPE) will be required to change the Interpersonal Practice Skills Laboratory foundation course (SW 511) currently enrolled in prior to the start of the term in which they are enrolled in the course up through the second week of class.
+Students that receive approval to change their concentration from Interpersonal Practice (IP) to a macro concentration (CO, MHS, or SPE) will be required to change the Interpersonal Practice Skills Laboratory foundation course (SW 511) currently enrolled in, to the Macro Practice Skills Laboratory foundation course (SW 512) prior to the start of the term in which they are enrolled in the course up through the second week of class.
 Following the second class a change to the course is not required.
-If students have already completed the lab course under the previous concentration a change is not required nor expected.
+Also, if students have already completed the lab course under the previous concentration a change is not required.
+However the content in the skills lab course pertaining to the newly selected Macro concentration is important and valuable and an attempt should be made to obtain such content while in the program.
+Students should consult with their academic advisor as to how to achieve this and enrollment in SW 512 is an option that may be considered.